MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 |User license| User-centric: a user license is assigned to a user.|It entitles the user to access specific capabilities.|
 |Capacity license| Automation-centric: a capacity license is allocated to a Power Automate automation (cloud flow, machine, hosted machine, hosted machine group).|It provides the automation entitlements (the same way a user license provides entitlements to a user).|

-You can subscribe to Power Automate licenses from the [Power Automate pricing page](https://www.microsoft.com/power-platform/products/power-automate/pricing).
-If you're an administrator, you can also [purchase licenses from the Microsoft 365 Admin Center](buy-licenses.md).
+You can subscribe to Power Automate licenses on [Power Automate pricing](https://www.microsoft.com/power-platform/products/power-automate/pricing).
+If you're an administrator, you can also [purchase licenses from the Microsoft 365 admin center](buy-licenses.md).

 ## User licenses

 :::image type="content" source="../media/RPA-license/standalone_user_licenses-2.png" alt-text="Screenshot of user licenses.":::

-In addition to Power Automate Premium or [use rights from other licenses](https://go.microsoft.com/fwlink/?linkid=2085130), users can be licensed with Power Automate Trial license to try out premium capabilities, or the Free license to create cloud flows with standard connectors.
+In addition to Power Automate Premium or [use rights from other licenses](https://go.microsoft.com/fwlink/?linkid=2085130), users can be licensed with Power Automate trial license to try out premium capabilities.
+They can also use the Free license to create cloud flows with standard connectors.

 # [**Power Automate Premium license**](#tab/power-automate-premium)